Lower Colorado River Authority: History

 In November 1934, the Texas Legislature authorized the formation of the Lower Colorado River Authority to complete Buchanan Dam, where construction had been idled in 1932 following the financial collapse and bankruptcy of the Samuel Insull-controlled public utility holding company.
 LCRA began operations in February 1935.

 LCRA completed Buchanan Dam and a companion project, Inks Dam, in 1938—the first of six dams that form the reservoirs known as the Highland Lakes.
 LCRA completed the chain of lakes and dams in 1951.
 LCRA manages the chain to protect basin residents from the worst effects of Hill Country floods and provide the lower Colorado River basin with a reliable water supply.

 With the encouragement of congressman, Lyndon B. Johnson, LCRA used the hydroelectric power from its dams in 1936 to launch a public power program that served communities and electric cooperatives in Central and South Texas.

 For nearly three decades, hydroelectric generation was LCRA's primary power source.
 Growing demand for electricity led LCRA to build natural gas and coal-fired power plants.
 LCRA added to its generation portfolio with the Sim Gideon Power Plant and original Thomas C. Ferguson Power Plant in the 1960s and 1970s, the Fayette Power Project in the 1970s and 1980s, the Lost Pines 1 Power Project in 2001 and the Winchester Power Project in 2010.

 In 1995, LCRA became the first electric utility in Texas to provide wind-generated electricity to its customers from the Texas Wind Power Project, the first such project in the state.
 LCRA continues to evaluate additional renewable energy options that complement its existing generation portfolio.

 LCRA's water and community services operations have grown through the years.
-LCRA began programs in the 1970s and 1980s to control water pollution and monitor water quality.
+LCRA began programs in the 1970s and 1980s to control water pollution and monitor water quality.The Environmental Laboratory Services monitors water quality and various surface water investigations.
+Each power plant is closely monitored by the ELS lab.
 It expanded its parks operations beginning in the 1990s to increase public access to the Highland Lakes and lower Colorado River.
 LCRA also worked with communities in its service area on projects designed to boost communities' economic development and improve their local quality of life.